peterhinch/micropython_ra8875/docs/GUI.md

  control's value.
  * `color` Mandatory arg `color` The control is rendered in the selected color.
 This supports dynamic color changes

+The callbacks receive an initial arg being the slider instance followed by any user supplied args.
+They can be a bound methods, typically of a `Screen` subclass. `cb_move` runs when the value changes but before the update is processed, enabling dynamic color change.
+See `demos/hst.py`.

 ###### [Jump to Contents](./GUI.md#contents)